While I can only speak to my own experience, my first year teaching was THE WORST. Like Mona Lisa Saperstein – THE WORST.

-It is interesting that the very foundation of your success as a teacher — your ability to manage your classroom — is the very thing they DON’T teach you in your teacher training.
-As a teacher-in-training, you learn all about assessments and adaptations and instruction, but no one really helps you figure out – how do I control these kids!?
+It is interesting that the very foundation of our success as teachers — our ability to manage a classroom in order to facilitate learning — is the very thing they DON’T teach you in many teacher training programs. [insert face-smack] As a teacher-in-training, I learned all about assessments and adaptations and instruction, but no one really helped me figure out – how do I control these kids!?

 Hold Up: CLASSROOM CONTROL?

-Through my experience in Charlotte, I developed an understanding of the basic premise of a good classroom management strategy.
-Moving forward, I did a lot of investigating on my own — reading everything I could about different strategies, exploring what others were doing, and figuring out how to implement those in my own middle and high school classrooms.
-I was able to then apply that learning in an urban charter school, where I taught summer school, and then in a high school science classroom in our local urban district.
+Through my experiences my first few years teaching, I developed an understanding of the basic premise of a good classroom management strategy.
+I did a lot of investigating on my own — reading everything I could about different strategies, exploring what others were doing, and figuring out how to implement those in my own middle and high school classrooms.
+I was able to then apply that learning in an urban charter school where I taught summer school, and then in a high school science classroom in our local urban district.